nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/imToken.md

 ## Troubleshooting

-Network connection issue is a common cause for data sync failure, such as the problem that withdrawn assets is unreceived in imToken.
+Network connection issue is a common cause for data sync failure, such as the problem that withdrawn asset is unreceived in imToken.

 Try the following process to solve the problem: